 said, ‘She has been more righteous than I, because I did not give her to Shelah

 While in Dotan, a caravan of merchants passed by and Yehuda, using his pragmatism to suppress his guilt, suggested selling Yoseph to them (ref.
 37:25-27).
 Later, in the family home, a great turmoil was caused by Yoseph's (supposed) death, particularly so since Ya'acov could not be comforted.
-Yehuda, therefore, 'ups and leaves,' or in the words of the text he, "departed from his brothers and descended" ("va'yered" - "and he went down") to his Adulamite friend (38:1).
-While in that state of separation, which led to a great decline in his life, Yehuda married a Canaanite woman who bore him three sons.
+Yehuda, therefore, 'ups and leaves,' or in the words of the text he, "departs from his brothers and descends" ("va'yered" - "and he went down") to his Adulamite friend (38:1).
+While in that state of separation, which led to a great decline in his life, Yehuda married a Canaantie woman who bore him three sons.
 The narrative is very quick to make a point, as straight away after these sons' birth we are told of the firstborn's marriage to Tamar.
 That two of Yehuda's sons were displeasing to YHVH, who took their lives (ref.
 38:7-10), is stated as a matter of fact.
-Without wasting time and words, the narrative goes on to tell us the story of Tamar and her insistence to "raise up the name of the deceased" (to borrow words from Ruth 4:5).
+Without wasting time and words, the narrative goes on to tell us the story of Tamar and her insistence to "raise up the name of the deceased" (Ruth 4:5).
 Tamar's real identity and motive were only discovered when she produced a pledge in the form of a seal, cord and staff left to her by her father-in-law, upon her demand to be paid for the “services” she provided him when she masqueraded as a harlot.
 The pledge given to Tamar was "era'von," of the root a.r.v, which we observed in “erev” - “evening” (in Parashat B’resheet in Genesis 1).
 This pledge is a guarantee for that which is to come.
 Indeed, without it Tamar would have been burnt at the stake (ref. vs. 24, 25).
-When approached by her incesed father in law, Tamar presents the pledge with the words: "By the man to whom these belong, I am with child.
-And she said, please determine, please determined whose these are" (38:25).
-"Please determine" - ha'ker na in Hebrew.
-How did Tamar know that those were the very words that Yehuda had used many years before, when presenting his father the bloody tunic of his brother Yoseph: "Please examine - ha'ker na - it to see whether it is your son's tunic or not" (37:32)?
-Next week we will encounter the same verb with some variation.
-And so, not only was the life of Tamar spared, her action guaranteed that YHVH's principle of redemption was implemented; that is, the bringing forth of life from death (Yehuda having suffered the loss of two sones now gained another two), while also ensuring the continuity of what was to become the tribe of Yehuda.
+But more than just saving the life of Tamar, it also guaranteed that YHVH's principle of redemption was implemented; that is, that life was brought forth from the dead, while also insuring the continuity of what was to become the tribe of Yehuda.

-When it was her time to give birth, Tamar, like Rivka, had twins who, like the former pair, had an innate 'knowledge' of the importance of the birthright.
-Again, a competition over who would be born first took place.
+When it is her time to give birth, Tamar, like Rivka, has twins who, like the former pair, have an innate 'knowledge' of the importance of the birthright.
+Again, a competition over who would be born first, took place.
 Ultimately, the “breaker," the "portetz," gained the upper hand and was therefore named Peretz (v.
 29).
-Many years later, the prophet Micah will declare, "the breaker goes up before them.
+Many years later, the prophet Micah declares, "the breaker goes up before them.
 They break out, pass through the gate and go out by it.
 So their king goes on before them and YHVH at their head" (2:13).
 The preceding verse informs us that the subjects of this description are those who will be gathered out of Ya'acov, and who are the remnant of Yisrael which will be "put together like sheep in the fold, like a flock in the midst of its pasture they will be noisy with men."
-Thus, not only will the proverbial “Poretz” – Breaker-Leader – be a descendent of Peretz, so will some of those who will follow Him.
+Thus, not only the proverbial “Poretz” – Breaker-Leader – would be a descendent of Peretz, but also some of those who will follow Him.

-Back to Yoseph and his immediate destiny, which was marked by a down-spiraling course, first into a pit and then by being sold to merchants who were “on their way… down to
+Yoseph’s immediate destiny is marked by a down-spiraling course, first into a pit and then by being sold to merchants who were “on their way… down to

-(37:25 emphasis added).
-However, in the process he was also pulled up (from
+emphasis added).
+However, in the process he was also pulled up (from the

-the pit), being indicative of the fact that each of his downfalls will also be
+pit), being indicative of the fact that each of his downfalls will also be marked

 - "mitzrayim" - the narrow place of adversity -